Divi0007/Stone-Crusher/README.md

 # Stone-Crusher
-In this project pytorch is used create model to determine weather the stone crusher is jammed or not.
+In this project pytorch is used create model to determine weather a stone crusher is jammed or not.